 The site: It is located a few hundred meters directly south of the present village at (SO 5020 0500).
 In the first field on the left after passing the speed limit signs, on the east side of the Catbrook road and next to Tinkers Lane.
 Cars can be parked along the side of the road and also on the wide verge.

 Amenities: There are two toilets on site along with a shower and a standpipe with drinkable water and two washing areas with sinks, all free to use.
 In addition we now have a gas powered shower with guarrented hot water that proved very popular last year and is a great improvement when the weather is not sunny.
 Lemonade, orange squash and biscuits including a large amount of Jaffa cakes will be available for refreshments but you are advised to bring your own lunches or there is a pub in the village.
 A new shop opened in the village last year where sandwiches and essential supplies can be bought.

 Equipment: Trowels, hand shovels, kneeling mats, buckets, brushes, shovels and wheelbarrows are available for your use.
 Gloves are available but it is best if you bring your own.
 If you do bring your own equipment make sure it is clearly marked.
 There will be sun cream on site but you may want to bring your own.
 This is important as the site is exposed to the sun; do not forget to put it on.

-Accommodation: Camping on site is available at a cost of £3 per person per night.
+Accommodation: Camping on site is available.
 Amenities available as described above.
 Alternatively, if camping is not your style, there are plenty of other options to stay in the local area.
 There are a number of hotels and B&Bs close to the site, to find out more visit the Accommodation page.